2 more inmates die from COVID-19 in Wisconsin prison system; 25 total dead

-Two more inmates have died from COVID-19 while incarcerated in Wisconsin's prison system, bringing the total number of coronavirus-related inmate deaths up to 25, the state Department of Corrections reported Thursday.
+Two more inmates have died from COVID-19 in Wisconsin’s prison system, bringing the total number of coronavirus-related inmate deaths to 25, the state Department of Corrections reported Thursday.

 DOC reports inmate deaths as COVID-19-related after a medical examiner or coroner confirms that the virus was an underlying cause of death or a significant condition that contributed to death — a determination that can take weeks or months.